telegram-bot-sdk/website/versioned_docs/version-1.x/upgrade-guide.md

 ## Updating `sendAudio` Method

 If you're using `sendAudio()` method anywhere in your project, Make sure you update that as per the new parameters and API change.
-Refer the [CHANGELOG][changelog] and API [file](https://github.com/irazasyed/telegram-bot-sdk/blob/v1.0.0/src/Api.php#L297-L324).
+Refer the [CHANGELOG](/changelog) and API [file](https://github.com/irazasyed/telegram-bot-sdk/blob/v1.0.0/src/Api.php#L297-L324).

 ## Upgrading To 1.0 in Laravel / Lumen